Constantin C. Giurescu

 Giurescu returned to the University of Bucharest in 1963 and was elected titular member of the Romanian Academy in 1974.
 As a great specialist in medieval and early modern history of Southeast Europe, he was expected to have been the first to hold the Nicolae Iorga Chair at Columbia University in New York City in the Spring semester of 1972.

 He authored works such as History of Romanians, Nomadic Populations in the Euro-Asian and the part they played in the formation of Mediaeval States, The Making of the Romanian Unitary State, The Making of the Romanian People and Language, Chronological History of Romania, Transylvania in the History of the Rumanian People, and A history of the Romanian forest.

 He was the father of historian Dinu C. Giurescu.

-Constantin C. Giurescu died in Bucharest in 1977, aged 76.
+Constantin C. Giurescu died in Bucharest in 1977, aged 76, and was buried in the city's Bellu Cemetery.